Fenugreek health benefits

 Fenugreek leaves have high calcium, zinc, beta-carotene, and fiber.
 In a research done on various food items, it was observed that among pulses, bread and fenugreek leave given to children’s, fenugreek leaves are more mineral-rich and nutrient content, therefore, helps in the proper development of the children during their growing age (14).

 Fenugreek leaves paste helps in strengthening hair and gives a good natural shine to the hairs also helps in controlling the dandruff problem (15).

 Side Effects of fenugreek leaves

-Fenugreek causes the reduction in glucose level, therefore one taking fenugreek a person should continuously monitor its blood glucose level (11).
+Fenugreek causes a reduction in glucose level, therefore one taking fenugreek a person should continuously monitor its blood glucose level (11).

 2. Increase bleeding

 Fenugreek contains an organic substance known as comurine, which may cause increase bleeding in some people (12)

 3. Stomach pain

 Eating too much fenugreek may cause indigestion and therefore lead to stomach pain because of high fiber content (15).

 More Articles on Fenugreek